Homotopy versus isotopy: spheres with duals in 4-manifolds: Preliminaries on surfaces in 4-manifolds

 \subsection{Homotopy classes of surfaces}

-We will use the following fact about homotopy classes $ [\Sigma,M]$ of maps $f:\Sigma\to M$ when $\Sigma$ and $M$ are oriented: The inclusion of generic maps into all smooth maps induces a bijection
+We will use the following fact (see \cite[Sec.3]{PRT}) about homotopy classes $ [S^2,M]$ of maps $f:S^2\to M$ when $M$ is oriented: The inclusion of generic maps into all smooth (or even all continuous) maps induces a bijection

-where $\#(f\pitchfork f)\in\Z$ denotes the signed sum of double points of $f$.
-Note that $\#(f\pitchfork f)$ can be changed arbitrarily by (non-regular) cusp homotopies and in the following, we'll always tacitly assume that this has been done such that $\#(f\pitchfork f)=0$.
+where $\mu_1(f)\in\Z$ denotes the coefficient at the trivial group element in the self-intersection invariant $\mu(f)$, see Section~\ref{sec:mu}.
+Note that $\mu_1(f)$ can be changed arbitrarily by (non-regular) cusp homotopies and in the following, we'll always tacitly assume that this has been done such that $\mu_1(f)=0$.

-In the smooth category, the bijection follows from Whitney's classification of singularites \cite{Whi} of maps from 3-manifolds to 5-manifolds.
-It implies that the singularities of a generic track of a homotopy $H$ consist only of finger moves, Whitney moves and cusps.
-These arise at finitely many times $t\in I$, when $H_t:\Sigma\to M$ is {\em not} generic but has a tangency (increasing respectively decreasing the double point set by a pair with opposite signs) or when the rank of its derivative drops (creating a cusp where one double point appears or disappears).
-If $\#(f\pitchfork f)=\#(f'\pitchfork f')$ then the cusps arising in $H$ can be cancelled in pairs, see \cite[Chap.1]{FQ} for the topological case.
+An isotopy of generic maps is a map $H:S^2 \times I \to M$ such that $H(\cdot,t)$ is generic for all $t\in I$.
+Note that in a finger move or Whitney move this is true for all but one time $t$.

 In the setting of the LBT, finger moves in a generic homotopy from $R$ to $R'$ having common geometric dual $G$ may be assumed to be disjoint from $G$ since finger moves are supported near their guiding arcs.
 By the following lemma, the Whitney moves in such a homotopy may also be assumed to be disjoint from $G$ because one easily finds a preliminary isotopy that makes $R$ and $R'$ agree near $G$.
 This is also \cite[Lem.6.1]{Gab} where the 3D-LBT is used in the proof.
 For the convenience of the reader, and for completeness, we give an elementary argument.